datopian/obsidian-flowershow/README.md

   - download the .zip file from the latest release
   - extract the .zip file into your Obsidian vault's `.obsidian/plugins` folder
   - go to Settings > Community Plugins and enable the plugin
-2. Instead of creating symlinks like in step 4 above, copy the plugin files directly into your Obsidian vault's `.obsidian/plugins` folder:
+2. Instead of creating symlinks like in step 4 above, copy/clone the plugin project directly into your Obsidian vault's `.obsidian/plugins` folder:

 ``` sh
 mv /path/to/obsidian-flowershow /path/to/obsidian-vault/.obsidian/plugins/
 ```

-3. Run `npm run dev` to start the server.
+3. Run `npm i && npm run dev` in the plugin folder to start the development server.

 Now, whenever you make any changes to the source code, two things will happen:
 1. The plugin will be rebuilt automatically.